digital-futures-academy/airport-challenge/README.md

 #### Test 2

 1. Test that every instance of `Airport` is initialized with a `defaultCapacity`.
-2. Test that `overrideCapacity` increase `defaultCapacity` when a positive number is passed to it
+2. Test that `overrideCapacity()` will increase `defaultCapacity` when a positive number is passed to it.
+3. Test that `overrideCapacity()` will decrease `defaultCapacity` when a negative number is passed to it.